Sirotheau/isc_contest_14/README.md

 2. Upload all the files to a web server
 3. Configure the initial page to "index.html"

+## OIDC Notes
+The current DEMO cannot be used to test the OIDC demo page as it currently does not have a valid SSL Certificate.
+The OIDC specification requires that the communication must utilize TLS.
+If testing in your own web server, ensure that the callback endpoint is properly configured to point to https://{your-web-server}/oauth_callback.html.

+If properly configured, you should be able to see both the Access and ID Tokens.
+This is only a simple demo application, but in an actual application, the ID token is used to authenticate and authorize users to your application.
+Remember to also validate the ID Token against the OIDC specification.

+As a final note, ensure the tokens above were properly signed by the OIDC Provider.
+You can use the OIDC Provider JSON Web Key Set to validate the signatures.
+It is usually listed by the OIDP Discovery Service under the metadata "jwks_uri".

 ## Future Enhancements
 * Export Capabilities
 * On Demand Reporting